Visualize all samples and parameters as well as ancestry in a single pane during your analysis.

 View by Ancestry

 This view will show all gated plots upstream of a selected population in a single sample (Figure 5).
-The depth of the ancestry shown is dictated by the population selected in the Populations pane.
+The depth of the ancestry shown is dictated by the population selected in the Populations panel.
 In other words, selecting the final population node in your ancestry will reveal the entire upstream gating hierarchy while selecting the top population node will reveal no ancestry because there’s nothing upstream of it.

 Use this to review gate placement in your hierarchy across samples or to quickly capture and share your gating strategy with collaborators.